a-sit-plus/signum/docs/docs/indispensable.md

     * `X509SignatureAlgorithm` enumeration of supported X.509 signature algorithms (maps to and from `SignatureAlgorithm`)
 * `Attestation` representing a container to convey attestation statements
     * `AndroidKeystoreAttestation` contains the certificate chain from Google's root certificate down to the attested key
+    * `IosLegacyHomebrewAttesation` contains an attestation and an assertion, conforming to the emulated key attestation scheme currently supported by warden.
     * `IosHomebrewAttestation` contains the new iOS attestation format introduces in Supreme 0.2.0 (see the [Attestation](supreme.md#attestation) section of the _Supreme_ manual for details).
     * `SelfAttestation` is used on the JVM.
 It has no specific semantics, but could be used, if an attestation-supporting HSM is used on the JVM.
 WIP!